Everything is equal.

 “Yeah yeah.
 What company are you using?”
 I answered him with a point to my bedroom; he scoffed.
 “There’s no use being secretive, I’ll just look it up you know.”
 He grumbled, shuffled to where I’d directed him.
 A scream came out but the man didn’t.

-I looked in, he was in the middle of walking around the bed, opening then closing his fist to save pictures.
-His skin was eggplant purple, fear filled, but his face could’ve belonged to someone strolling the street.
+I looked in on him in the middle of walking around the bed, opening then closing his fist to save pictures.
+His skin was eggplant purple, fear filled, but his face was that of a pedestrian casually strolling a street.
 He raised an eyebrow at me.
 “You could’ve just said it was blood, my hopes were up for a new release.”
 His purple went red, blue, red again, stayed that way.
 “Aren’t you heartbroken?”

 I stepped forward.
 “It isn’t your place- HEY!”
 His fist had started the type twitch.